-Puerto Rico is a United States territory.
-It belongs to the U.S., but is not actually part of the U.S. Moving to Puerto Rico is different from moving to a different state, there are a few extra requirements for you to follow.
+Though Puerto Rico belongs to the U.S., it isn't actually part of the country -- it's a U.S. territory.
+Moving to Puerto Rico is different from moving state to state because there are a few extra requirements to follow.
 But don’t worry!
-We have done the research for you and have all the information you need to move to Puerto Rico from the U.S.
+We've done the research and have the information you need to move to Puerto Rico from the U.S.

-- The sales tax in Puerto Rico is currently 5.5%.
+The commonwealth sales tax and use tax rate in Puerto Rico is currently 5.5%.
+Some cities add a local sales tax.

-- When moving the Puerto Rico from the U.S., the following documentation is required and must be presented by the owner of the goods when clearing the items at the tax office in San Juan:
+When moving the Puerto Rico from the U.S., the following export documentation is required and must be presented by the owner of the goods when clearing the items at the customs office in San Juan:

 - Original Power of Attorney